Magnetorheological damper

 A magnetorheological damper or magnetorheological shock absorber is a damper filled with magnetorheological fluid, which is controlled by a magnetic field, usually using an electromagnet.
 This allows the damping characteristics of the shock absorber to be continuously controlled by varying the power of the electromagnet.
 Fluid viscosity increases within the damper as electromagnet intensity increases.
 This type of shock absorber has several applications, most notably in semi-active vehicle suspensions which may adapt to road conditions, as they are monitored through sensors in the vehicle, and in prosthetic limbs.

 History

-The technology was originally developed by General Motors Delphi Automotive Division based in the USA and then developed further by BeijingWest Industries in China after BeijingWest Industries bought the technology from General Motors.
+The technology was originally developed by General Motors Delphi Automotive Division based in the US and then developed further by BeijingWest Industries in China after BeijingWest Industries bought the technology from General Motors.
 BeijingWest Industries has subsequently introduced improvements including a redesigned ECU and the introduction of a dual coil system.
 The first car to use the technology was the 2002.5 Cadillac Seville STS, and the first sports car to use the technology was the 2003 C5 Corvette.